leekj3133/MINR_study/README.md

 # MIBR_study

-# Licensing

-- 📦 **Code**: Licensed under the [Apache License 2.0](LICENSE).
-- 🧪 **Sample Data**
+🔖 Licensing & Data Availability
+Code License
+The source code for this study is released under the Apache License 2.0.

+Data Availability
-The medical imaging and clinical datasets used in this study contain sensitive patient information from South Korea and cannot be made publicly available due to institutional and legal restrictions.
-Access to the data may be granted upon reasonable request to the corresponding author and with approval from the relevant ethics committee.
+The medical imaging and clinical datasets used in this study include sensitive patient information collected in South Korea.
+Due to legal and institutional regulations, these data cannot be made publicly available.
+However, access may be granted upon reasonable request to the corresponding author and with approval from the relevant Institutional Review Board (IRB).